maplibre/maplibre-native/platform/ios/platform/ios/CONTRIBUTING.md

-# Contributing to MapLibre GL Native for iOS
+# Contributing to MapLibre Native for iOS

-This document explains how to build MapLibre GL Native for iOS from source.
+This document explains how to build MapLibre Native for iOS from source.
 It is intended for advanced developers who wish to contribute to the library.

 ## Requirements